 Upon meeting Jackson, my first impression was that of a calm, affable guy in his mid-thirties.
 From the moment I met him, he was very pleasant to chat with on the job site.
 Jackson was a physically well- proportioned man, tall and fit with good teeth and a head full of short cropped hair.
 The only unsettling feature of Jackson’s body are the crudely drawn jailhouse tattoos covering all four arms and legs.
 The tats are now an unnatural bluish-green and fading fast; I could faintly make out one that read, “Harley Davidson” in the familiar orange and white logo.
 The rest were vague shapes and letters that were indecipherable.
 I comment on the Harley tattoo and Jeremy tells me he worked security for some biker bars in the past; also studied martial arts.
 He proceeded to dissect North American martial arts versus original Asian martial arts, engaging with me like we had been to hundreds of martial arts events together.
 He was committing a mortal sin of first impressions: talking about his interests in length and detail as if I, too, was also an aficionado.
 All I could do was smile, say “Yeah, cool,” and nod approvingly.

-Jeremy told me I have a “good frame,” but for what I don’t know.
+Jackson told me I have a “good frame,” but for what I don’t know.
 Figure skating?
 Taekwondo?
 After I first met him, I came away thinking, “Seems like a nice guy.”

 The previous paragraph took place a couple days ago.
 Then today, my second time working around Jeremy, it was more of the same friendly, pleasant chit-chatting.
-Out of nowhere, as we were shooting the shit in between two cabins, me washing out bins with Quattro and Jeremy smoothing out wet concrete with a small darby, he says, “I’m a diagnosed sociopath.”
+Out of nowhere, as we were shooting the shit in between two cabins, me washing out bins with Quattro and Jackson smoothing out wet concrete with a small darby, he says, “I’m a diagnosed sociopath.”

 “Oh, yeah?”
 I ask.
 What else am I supposed to say to a declaration like that?